 In the following years, International Women’s Day also became a form of protesting in the context of World War I. There was still no standardized date, but March 8 began to emerge in most countries.
-It was not until 1921, that this day was set in stone to commemorate the Women’s Day demonstrations in 1917 St. Petersburg, Russia.
+It was not until 1921 that this day was set in stone to commemorate the Women’s Day demonstrations in 1917 in St. Petersburg, Russia.
 In many countries, people celebrated the IWD from then on, but only a few countries made it a national holiday.

-March 8 And The United Nations
+March 8 and the United Nations

-Gender Equality And IWD
+Gender Equality and IWD

 Fortunately, women are guaranteed full suffrage in most nations these days.
-But there are still regions in this world, where minority groups are refused the right to vote or are discriminated against.
+But there are still regions in this world where minority groups are refused the right to vote or are discriminated against.
 Hence, the focus of International Women’s Day has changed a little.

-2020 Campaign For International Woman’s Day
+2021 Campaign for International Woman’s Day

 Of course, there are plenty of other ways to support girls and women all over the globe and all year round.
 Non-profit organizations like Women for Women International (WfWI) also aim for equal chances.
 This humanitarian organization provides support for female survivors of war.
 WfWI helps those women not only with emotional counseling but also with financial aid.
 Another important aspect is the life skills training where most of them learn how to write and read or do basic math for the first time.
 Other learning fields include health and civic education.
 Be sure to do your own research to find out which organizations are worth supporting through donations or volunteering.

-Talk To Your Kids About Women’s Rights
+Talk to Your Kids About Women’s Rights